 top of page

-2025 Guide to Pure Monk Fruit Extract
+Pure Monk Fruit Extract (2026 Sweetener Buying Guide)

 What Is Monk Fruit?

 This guide focuses on one type of monk fruit sweetener sold in stores: pure monk fruit extract.
 It contains just one ingredient — no erythritol, bulking agents, fillers, or additives.
 If you're looking for the purest form of monk fruit, this is it: 100% pure extract.
-It's sugar-free and zero-calories.
+It's sugar-free and zero-calorie.

 • Sweetness level: Less pure extracts, like 7%, are cheaper per ounce, but you need to use a lot more to get the same sweetness.
 A 7%V extract is about 20x sweeter than sugar, while a 50%V extract is 240x sweeter.